selkovjr/fuji-exr/README.md

 correction is a better-understood process, but for the time being, this camera's lens parameters are not known.
 None of the tools presented here can fix distortions or chromatic aberration.

+The Duran-Buades gradient optimization algorithm has been shown to produce no color artifacts in either Kodak or IMAX test images.
+It mostly works fine with Fuji EXR images, although it does create noticeable color artifacts around thin lines.
+It is possible that its gradient optimization algorithm gets overpowered by noise resulting in the choice of a wrong gradient.

 ## CAMERAS